dvillaj/Environment-Pandas/README.md

 ## Conda

-If PipEnv doesn't work (For instance in a new mac with a M1 procesor) you have other flavor using conda.
+If PipEnv doesn't work (For instance in a new mac with a M1 processor) you have other flavor using conda.

 To use conda you need to have a conda client installed.
 My recommendation is to install in your machine [MiniForge](https://github.com/conda-forge/miniforge) but if you have already installed [Anaconda](https://www.anaconda.com/) in your PC, it is ok.